illumitacit/policies/privacy_policy.md

 Finally, if IllumiTacit, LLC is acquired by or merges with another company we’ll notify you well before any of your personal information is transferred or becomes subject to a different privacy policy.

-## Your rights with respect to your information
+## Your Rights with Respect to Your Information

 At IllumiTacit, we strive to apply the same data rights to all customers, regardless of their location.
 Some of these rights include: